The Armour of TLS

 Curious how to take advantage of HTTP/2?
 We've written upon that topic!

 Each edge-server is a reverse-proxy fluent in application logic.
 Given the relative restrictions within a proxy, the type of code that can be ran and the information the code has access to is much more limited.
 The attack vector is not as exposed as the browser client and everything is isolated within one site, instead of forked off into dozens hiding behind the scripts.

 Fly is a platform that helps you build and launch dynamic applications to users around the world.
-You can pack all of your things on One Hostname, plug-in powerful, time-saving Middleware, and serve your pages at blazing speeds from a global HTTP/2 and HTTPS network!
-It's free to sign up, as are your first 2,000,000 requests and 100GB of data transfer every month.
+You can pack all of your things on One Hostname, plug-in powerful, and serve your pages at blazing speeds from a global HTTP/2 and HTTPS network!

 Make Your Applications Fly